abdihashii/Walleye-Capital-Coding-Challenge/README.md

 - [x] Utilize TypeScript and NextJS.
   - I'm only using TypeScript in this project and I'm also using Next14 to build it
-- [ ] Restrict total development time to 2-3 hours.
+- [x] Restrict total development time to 2-3 hours.
+  - As of right now, I have about 35 minutes left.
+The only that is missing is the unit and integration testing.
+I will try to complete this within the 3 hour time frame!

 ### 3. Design